-QUALIFICATION REQUIREMENTS: A baccalaureate degree in community development and planning, city and regional planning, humanities, social sciences, social work, community nutrition, public relations, human foods and nutrition, family and consumer sciences, dietetics, or other qualifying degree from an accredited college or university is required.
+Qualification Requirements: A baccalaureate degree in nutrition, dietetics, community and family nutrition, family and consumer sciences, human development, physical fitness/human performance, public health or closely related degree from an accredited college or university is required.
+Degrees may be considered in a different area, but the candidate must have prior formal nutrition education and provide a broad understanding of Nutrition, Health and Wellness.
 Degrees in other fields that relate to the duties of the position may be considered if combined with directly related experience.
+Must have an undergraduate degree with an overall grade-point average of at least 2.5 (all GPA requirements based on a 4.0 system) and a 3.0 for graduate work attempted, if any, or master’s degree or a current grade-point average of at least 3.0 on at least 12 hours of graduate credit.
 This applicant must demonstrate effective oral and written communication skills.
-Applicant must have knowledge of community organizing.
-Two years of experience is desired in recruiting, training and supervising volunteers and paraprofessionals and experience in teaching and applying principles of leadership development to both youth and adults is also desired.
-Knowledge of public relations, food systems, walkability, a familiarity of the cultures within the parishes assigned and the ability to cope with change are highly desirable characteristics.
-Ability to work with and through others is essential, as is the ability to function with minimum supervision.
-Successful candidates will exemplify a positive attitude and a passion to improve the lives of others.
+A master’s degree in a field listed above is desired.
+Experience in recruiting, training and supervising volunteers and experience in teaching and applying principles of leadership development to both youth and adults is also desired.
+Knowledge of public relations and the ability to cope with change are highly desirable characteristics.
+Knowledge of nutrition, foods, and chronic disease is preferable.
+Ability to work with and through others is essential as is the ability to function with minimum supervision.

 Web site: www.lsuagcenter.com